LilJamJam/MudaeDB/SecondarySeriesBundles.md

 The Lotus and the Lost<br>
 The Lover's Inferno<br>
 The Lucy Wilson Mysteries<br>
+The Lying Bride and the Same-Sex Marriage Debate<br>
 The Machine Girl<br>
 The Machine: Bride of Pin-Bot<br>
 The Mageseeker<br>
 The Magic Canoe<br>
 The Magical Quest Starring Mickey Mouse<br>
 The Magnificent Cuckold<br>
+The Major and the Minor<br>
 The Major<br>
 The Maltese Falcon<br>
 The Man from Glengarry<br>